 As the ducks and geese swim alongside the iconic stone bridge, making it the perfect background for any photographer or artist looking for an ideal landscape scene.

 Due to the mild weather and wet winters, Vancouver Island is known worldwide for some of its beautiful gardens.
-The most famous is Butchart Gardens.
+The most famous of which is Butchart Gardens.

-Beacon Hill features a beautiful Rose Garden and Alpine Garden that are worth visiting during the spring and summer months on your tour of Beacon Hill Park.
+Beacon Hill features a beautiful Rose Garden and Alpine Garden that are worth visiting during the spring and summer months on your tour of the park.

-The Farm is open from 10-4 daily from early March until October and is well worth the suggested $5 donation Beacon Hill Childrens Farm
+The Farm is where the peacocks call home.
+You will surely run into at least one as you walk around Beacon Hill Park.
+The petting zoo is open from 10-4 daily from early March until October and is well worth the suggested $5 donation Beacon Hill Childrens Farm

 This symbolic Canadian marker is the start of the famous highway 1/Trans Canada highway.
 Travelling through all ten provinces starting at Beacon Hill on the Pacific Ocean at mile marker 0 and ending 7,476 km later in St. John’s Newfoundland on the Atlantic Ocean.